aimeos/aimeos-docs/src/manual/services.md

 ## DirectDebit

 If you want to offer payments via an automatic bank transfer from the bank account of the customer, you should configure the **DirectDebit** payment service provider.
-The customer is asked for the necessary details like bank name, bank account, etc. which are stored along with the order in your database.
+The customer is asked for the necessary details like bank name, bank account, etc., which are stored along with the order in your database.
 This service doesn't have any options.

 ## PayPalExpress